 - Heavy Vehicle Authorised Inspection Station (HVAIS) – this station can inspect heavy vehicles.

 - Authorised Crane Inspection Station (ACIS) – this station can inspect SP2 cranes.

 There are different roles that a person can hold within these stations:

-- Examiners ‐ holders of an examiner’s authorities are authorised to conduct tests and inspections of vehicles to determine whether they are safe and comply with the standards
+- Examiners ‐ an examiner is authorised to conduct tests and inspections of vehicles to determine whether they are safe and comply with the standards

-- Proprietors ‐ a proprietor’s authority authorises a person to use premises for authorised examiners to perform inspections.
+- Proprietors ‐ a proprietor is authorised to use premises to perform inspections.